-Students will be able to retell a story in their own words and answer questions about the story.
+- Students will be able to retell a story and demonstrate understanding of key details in a text.

 - Help students choose a book at their reading level.

-- Explain to the students that they will be reading their story out loud to a teacher and then they will be retelling the story in their own words and answering some questions about the story or a topic in the story while in partnerships.
+- Explain to the students that they will read their story out loud to a teacher or partner and then retell the story in their own words.
+They will then ask and answer some questions about the story or a topic in the story while in partnerships.

 - Ask students if they have any questions.